Where to Find Great Cinnamon Crescents?

 While you tuck into your flaky crescent roll, you may want to close your eyes and pretend you’re some sort of emperor or empress.
 After all, ancient nations referred to the cinnamon spice as being a gift fit for monarchs and deities.
 Don’t relax too much, though, as the spice was also used to embalm mummies in Ancient Egypt.

 Another, perpetuated by Roman naturalist, Pliny the Elder, tells the tale of cinnamon stolen from the nests of cinnamon birds.
-A cinnamon bird being a mythical oversized bird who would build giant nests out of cinnamon sticks on the side of cliffs.
-So the stories go, the cinnamon hungry Arabians would leave big cuts of oxen nearby, enticing the cinnamon birds to return to their nests with their meat.
+These mythical oversized birds would build giant nests out of cinnamon sticks on the side of hard to access cliffs.
+So the stories go, the cinnamon hungry Arabians would leave big cuts of oxen flesh nearby.
+This would entice the cinnamon birds to return to their nests with their meat.
 The catch?
 The meat would be too heavy for the nests, which would come crashing down in all their cinnamon glory!
-Certainly a clever marketing plan and excuse to boost demand for the prized spice.
+Certainly a creative way to collect cinnamon.
+Also a clever marketing plan and excuse to boost demand for the prized spice.

 Thankfully, we don’t have to look far for the prized spice these days.
 We’re lucky to have easy access to it at almost any supermarket.
 What’s more, cinnamon is found in multiple baked goods and desserts.
 Not just the Mexican goodies we mentioned above.
 Take for example raisin bread, custard tarts, apple pies, plus cinnamon swirls or rolls.
 But of course today’s pick is the cinnamon crescent.
 A delightfully versatile snack, how many can you eat today?